yoyoong/mHapSuite/README.md

- -maxK,--maxK <arg>               maximum k-mer length for MHL [10] -K,--K <arg>                     k-mer length for entropy, PDR, and CHALM, can be 3, 4, or 5 [4] -cutReads,--cutReads             indicates whether only keep CpGs in the defined region -strand,--strand <arg>           plus,minus,both [both] -r2Cov,--r2Cov <arg>             minimal number of reads that cover two CpGs for R2 calculation [20]
+ -maxK,--maxK <arg>               maximum k-mer length for MHL [10] -K,--K <arg>                     k-mer length for entropy, PDR, and CHALM, can be 3, 4, or 5 [4] -cutReads,--cutReads             indicates whether only keep CpGs in the defined region -cpgCov,--cpgCov <arg>           minimal number of CpG coverage for MM calculation [10] -k4Plus,--k4Plus <arg>           minimal number of reads that cover 4 or more CpGs for PDR, CHALM, MHL, MCR, MBS and Entropy [10]
+ -strand,--strand <arg>           plus,minus,both [both]
+ -r2Cov,--r2Cov <arg>             minimal number of reads that cover two CpGs for R2 calculation [20]
 ```